chrislawrence-droid/Auto_Highlight_Ext/README.md

 - One term per line
 - Terms are saved and will be used on every page when auto-highlight is enabled
 - You can change these terms anytime by reopening the interface

+### SPA (Single Page Application) Support
+- **Automatic re-highlighting**: When using apps like LabelStudio, React, Vue, etc., the extension automatically detects content changes and re-highlights your terms
+- **No manual intervention**: Your terms stay highlighted even when navigating between different views or clicking "next"
+- **Smart detection**: Uses advanced DOM observation to detect when new content is loaded
+- **Manual re-highlight**: If needed, use the "Re-Highlight" button to manually refresh highlights

 ### Keyboard Shortcuts
 - **Esc**: Close the highlighting interface